AnkurGuptaDhuri/13_TerraformJenkinsFlaskPipeline/README.md

 Infra: via terraform and triggered in jenkins pipeline with jenkinsfile Loadrunner > Target Group > EC2 (Python flask Application)

-There is a separate git repository for flask python..
+There is a separate git repository for flask python @ https://github.com/AnkurGuptaDhuri/13_PythonFlaskApplication_SQLite.git